NORA LUCY MOWBRAY CUNDELL (1889-1948)

 "Cathedral Rock Afternoon"

 16" x 20", Oil on Canvas Board 20130

-She came to the United States for the first time in 1934, and, touring the American West, was especially fascinated by Marble Canyon in northeastern Arizona, a place she returned to the next year for painting and sketching.
+This trip began a series of visits to Arizona and the surrounding areas.
+Cundell developed a deep love and respect for the nature and culture of the American West, and spent her time exploring and trying to capture it in her work.
+She was especially fascinated by Marble Canyon in northeastern Arizona, a place she returned to the next year for painting and sketching.
 About this year-long visit, she wrote and published Unsentimental Journey.

 During World War II, Nora Cundell was a Casualty Superintendent in London, part of the civilian defense organization formed to protect citizens during enemy bombing raids.
 Nora, who had driven alone across the United States a few years previously, now drove an ambulance through London streets during the night, transporting injured victims to hospitals.
 This would have been a highly dangerous job, traveling through the dark city during the blackout, exposed to the explosives and fires erupting all around from the incendiary chemical and gas bombs dropped by the German Luftwaffe.

 After the war, Cundell made one final trip to America.
 Due to an unusually cold winter, she suffered from chills on the journey there and it took her a few weeks to recover.
 She visited her friends and stayed in a cabin near Lee’s Ferry until the summer.
 She went back to England with plans of returning to Lee’s Ferry in winter, but unfortunately she was diagnosed with cancer upon her return and lived only a few more months.
 She passed away on August 3rd, 1948.